sajadgzd/TeamUp/README.md

 # softwareEngineeringProject
-Repo for CSC322 project.
 More description coming soon.

-Team Up is a web application that will help users find team members to work on altruistic projects together.
+Team Up is a Full Stack web application that will help users find team members to work on altruistic projects together.
 The application will have a directory of projects that is available to users, as well as a directory of registered users that can be used by users to find team members for a given project.